 “From that came a tremendous amount of innovation,” Dan Sieben says.
 “Our agreement with franchisees stipulated that if they come up with something new, they’ve got to share with Bomanite Corp., and we have to share it with the group.”
-The pace of innovation was fast and furious.
+The pace of innovation was both fast and furious.
 The network “created a mechanism for them to share with one another.”

 Integral to this networking was the annual meeting of the Bomanite International Society comprising franchisees.
 “We decided it was important to get together, to drink beer together,” Sieben says.
 “It was a way to talk about problems and issues in a nice place for three days.
 We’d start with cocktails on the first evening,” followed by morning meetings and playtime in the afternoon.